 - Accuracy: There should be accuracy in the message to be transmitted between parties to the communication to improve its effectiveness.

-- Clarity in message: The message to be transferred should be clear, practical accurate and without any ambiguity.
+- The clarity in the message: The message to be transferred should be clear, practical accurate and without any ambiguity.

-- Flat organizational structure: The organization should have clear cut and simple organization structure.
-Tall hierarchical structure should be removed, and it should be changed to flat structure to avoid excessive control of information.
-Wrong information to be transferred to any one in the organization will prove detrimental.
+- Flat organizational structure: The organization should have a clear cut and simple organizational structure.
+The tall hierarchical structure should be removed, and it should be changed to a flat structure to avoid excessive control of information.
+Wrong information to be transferred to anyone in the organization will prove detrimental.
 Proper redesign of organizational structure will reduce the status gap.
-Status effect can occur when one person is considerably higher in the hierarchy than another.
+The status effect can occur when one person is considerably higher in the hierarchy than another.

-- Division of labour: There should be proper division of labour between the persons in order to reduce information overload and prevent delay in information transfer.
+- Division of labour: There should be proper division of labour between the persons to reduce information overload and prevent delay in information transfer.